 CoMC will be requested to on 1st May:

 a) Review the addition of Meter Location Notes to the Xoserve to AltHANCo dataset.
 Approval acquired on 20th March 2019 at Contract Management Committee.
 The approval of this amended Disclosure Request Report will be sought on 1st May to add Meter Location Notes to the Xoserve to AltHANCo Dataset.

+CoMC will be requested on 13th June:

+To make a decision on the various subjects for discussion within the following meeting presentation pack: